 Join AARP

-A contracture deformity is the result of a stiffness or constriction in your muscles, joints, tendons, ligaments, or skin that restricts normal movement.
-It develops when your normally pliable connective tissues become less flexible.
-This means your range of motion will be limited.
-You may have difficulty moving your hand, stretching your legs, straightening your fingers, or extending another part of your body.
+Contracture deformity restricts normal movement.
+It develops when your usually pliable connective tissues become less flexible.
+This means that your range of motion will be limited.
+You may have difficulty:

-The main causes of contracture are inactivity and scarring from an injury or burn.
-People who have other conditions that keep them from moving around are at high risk for tightening of their muscles and joints.
-For example, joint contractures are common in patients discharged from intensive care units or after long hospital stays.
+The most common causes of contracture are inactivity and scarring from an injury or burn.
+People who have other conditions that keep them from moving around are at high risk for contracture deformity.
+That’s because the muscles and joints they aren’t moving through their normal range of motion are prime candidates for tightening.

 Surgery may be needed to lengthen muscles or repair ligaments, tendons, or bones damaged in an accident.
 For example, your surgeon may repair a ligament in your knee, with the hope that you’ll regain full range of motion in the long term.